Rjmoodie/yardpass-upgrade/ATTENDEE_FOLLOWING_IMPLEMENTATION.md

 ## Conclusion

-This implementation provides a comprehensive user-to-user following system that enhances YardPass's social networking capabilities.
+This implementation provides a comprehensive user-to-user following system that enhances Liventix's social networking capabilities.
 Users can now discover, follow, and connect with other attendees, creating a more engaging and social event experience.

 The system is designed to be secure, performant, and user-friendly, with proper privacy controls and real-time updates.
 It integrates seamlessly with the existing follow system while adding powerful new social networking features.